-The Boys & Girls Clubs of Wichita Falls is proud to announce November Youths of the Month.
-Frank Anderson, of the Northwest Branch, has been selected as the Kiwanis Club of Wichita Falls Youth of the Month Amaia Martin, of the Southwest Branch, has been selected as the Optimist Club of Wichita Falls Youth of the Month.
-Ra’Daujnea Foster, of the Northeast Branch, has been selected as the Rotary Club of Wichita Falls Youth of the Month.
+The Boys & Girls Clubs of Wichita Falls is proud to announce July Youths of the Month.
+Niara Dorsey, of the Southeast Branch, is the Kiwanis Club of Wichita Falls Youth of the Month.
+Breigha Pike, of the Southeast Branch, is the Optimist Club of Wichita Falls Youth of the Month.
+Amaia Martin, of the Southwest Branch, is the Rotary Club of Wichita Falls Youth of the Month.

 Service clubs sponsor three age divisions.
 Kiwanis Club of Wichita Falls sponsors 6-8 year olds.
 Optimist of Wichita Falls sponsors 9-11 year olds.
 Rotary Club of Wichita Falls sponsors 12-18 year olds.

-Interviewers were Warren Gardner, representing the Rotary Club of Wichita Falls, and John Ferguson, representing the Optimist Club of Wichita Falls, considered the following attributes while selecting the City Wide Youths of the Month:
+Interviewers were Bob Hampton, representing the Rotary Club of Wichita Falls, and Matthew English, representing the Optimist Club of Wichita Falls, considered the following attributes while selecting the City Wide Youths of the Month: